lukzmu/lukzmu.github.io/README.md

 Żmudziński family website written using Python thanks to the Pelican package.
 The website shows our family members, animals and history.

-The deployment is done through pipelines (check `.gitlab-ci.yml`) and posted on GitLab Pages.
+The deployment is done through Github Actions and posted on GitHub Pages.

 ## Requirements